-Christine Ryan Kathryn Bexley Graham Miller Ross Bay Kito Pikaahu James Scarr Angus Ogilvie glican Diocese of Auckland Synod 2023
+Christine Ryan Kathryn Bexley Graham Miller Ross Bay Kito Pikaahu James Scarr Angus Ogilvie

 Nature of Business For the general purpose of the Cathedral District.
 The Cathedral District Endowment

 Fund is a non-discretionary fund.

 Cathedral District Endowment is a chartable trust based in New Zealand with the chartable purpose of: